List of Queen concert tours: Sheer Heart Attack Tour

+Background

 The band were soon back on the road and commenced their second tour as the headlining act, with nineteen concerts at eighteen different venues around the UK.
 The band rotated supporting acts, and the setlist contained much of the material from the new album Sheer Heart Attack.
 With more money to invest in a new stage show, the band wore new costumes for this tour and added an additional lighting rig, complete with state of the art stage effects.
 To conclude Queen's touring for the year, they extended the leg with mainland European shows, consisting of ten shows in six countries, performing over a two-and-a-half-week period.
 The year 1975 started with the American leg of the tour, before transferring to Japan.
 The tour would have been longer, but an accident involving the truck that transported their equipment meant it was not able to reach the remaining scheduled venues, which would have been a second American leg for the tour.
 In late February, on the North American tour, a handful of shows were cancelled due to Freddie Mercury's voice failing on him.
 After several doctor's visits, he was diagnosed with vocal fold nodules, which would impact him for the rest of his life.
 With this, several more shows were cancelled to allow for a more lenient touring schedule for his voice.

 There were slight differences between the European, North American and Japanese sets.
 The Japanese shows were a bit longer; the band added Doing All Right to the set, extended Killer Queen to include the second verse, and added See What A Fool I've Been to the end of some shows as well as reviving Hangman on the final night of the tour, almost certainly due to the warm welcome they received from the Japanese fans.
 Additionally, for the North American leg, Seven Seas of Rhye was dropped from the setlist due to it picking up little attention from listeners.

 The band planned to return to the United States in late 1975 to play arena shows, however these were all cancelled, most likely due to Queen wanting to distance themselves from Trident and switching managers to John Reid.
 The shows most likely wouldn't have been profitable, seeing as Queen didn't tour arenas in the United States until 1977.